costa-rica/whatSticks08/readme.md

 ```bash
 python run.py
 ```
+#
+## Once app is running

+- First user to sign up is admin.
+There is an admin dashboard of all registered users so the admin can delete a user.
+No other users can see this dashboard.
+Admin can also write to blog.

+- Second user use "Guest" with password "test"

+- Login as Guest will then work showing the admin's dashboards but guest users won't be able to make any changes - only view.

+- All other sign ups will have normal accounts that can add/remove their own data.
+#
 ## Contributing
 DM or email at whatsticks.com@gmail.com.
 I will send latest config.json file with api keys.